B2BDA/RapidSegment/rapidsegment/README.md

 Steps 1‑5 repeat until either `max_segments` is reached or no more rules can be found.

 ### 7. Scorecard Compilation
 Once all segments are extracted, they are converted to binary flags and passed to `StrategicSegmentScore`.
-This module computes weights from either the segment response rate or its log‑scaled variant and calibrates decile thresholds from the active scored population.
+This module computes weights from the segment response rate and calibrates decile thresholds from the active scored population.

 ---